rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 $$ \mathrm{speedup} = t_1 / t_N $$

-where $t_1$ is the computational time for running the software using one processor, and $t_N$ is the computational time running the same software with N processors.
+where $$t_1$$ is the computational time for running the software using one processor, and $$t_N$$ is the computational time running the same software with N processors.
 Ideally, we would like software to have a linear speedup that is equal to the number of processors (speedup = N), as that would mean that every processor would be contributing 100% of its computational power.
 Unfortunately, this is a very challenging goal for real applications to attain.

 ### Amdahl's Law and strong scaling